Affiliate links on Android Authority may earn us a commission. Learn more.

 Comic books have been around for a long time.
 It’s responsible for some of the most magical and amazing stories told in the last century.
 Everybody knows who Superman and Spider-Man are.
-The movies have done great in the box office as well.
+The movies have done great at the box office as well.
 As a result, people are reading more comic books.
-The good news is that you can read them on mobile!
+The good news is that you can read them on mobile.
+In fact, with how big Marvel has been over the last decade, this is actually a rather crowded market these days.
+That means you have plenty of options.
 We can help with that!
 Here are the best comic book apps and comic book readers for Android!

 Price: Free app / Comic prices vary

 Amazon Kindle is one of the largest digital book stores on Earth.
 It makes sense that it’d be among the best comic book apps.
 The app itself isn’t amazing for comic book reading.
 However, you can certainly use it that way.
 The service has a bunch of comics to buy.
 You can sync your comics between devices and even your Kindle if you have one.
 Their selections range from older comics to newer ones.
 It’s a good, basic source for comic books.
 It’s also good for casual fans who also want a platform that sells other types of books as well.

 See also: The best eBook reader apps for Android